max-birk/max-birk.github.io/_pages/research.md

 <h2>Publications</h2>

-You can find an up-to-date list of my publications on my  <a href="https://scholar.google.com/" target="_blank">Google Scholar profile</a>.
+You can find an up-to-date list of my publications on my  <a href="https://scholar.google.com/citations?user=TyAT5MUAAAAJ&hl=en" target="_blank">Google Scholar profile</a>.

+<h2>Project</h2>

+<h3>Game-based Digital Biomarker for Acute and Chronic Stress</h3>
+Digital data provide valuable information to detect changes in indicators of health such as cognitive performance, emotions, or behaviour.
+However, currently researchers lack protocols and methods to design and validate digital indicators of health.
+In my the project "Game-based Digital Biomarker for Acute and Chronic Stress", we will establish methods and protocols for digital indicators of stress using videogames.